nicatspark/microAnimation/readme.md

 ### Micro animation with a set start state (usually not needed)

 In general you should not use a initial state.
 Having a start state might cause jankiness when the animation is interupted/restarted in quick succession.
-Which normally is not a problem since the start state is created dynaamically from the computed style.
+Which normally is not a problem since the start state is created dynamically from the computed style.
 But if you would really need a set start state you can use the `transitionInit` property.

 ```js
 async function openModal() {